mdo91/swiftui-notification/README.md

 # swiftui-notification
 sample app for both remote and local notification

+note: Push Notifications should be added in Sigining & Capabilities section of the project.

 creating the following app delegate class for preparing the app to recieve push notification:

       import UIKit